brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 \end{align*}
 $$

-I.e the evidence is now a sum of all possible configurations of clusters assignment, ie complexity $K^n$ due to $K$ classes that have to be assigned to $n$ points.
+I.e the evidence is now a sum of all possible configurations of clusters assignment, with a computational complexity $O(K^n)$ due to $K$ classes that have to be assigned to $n$ points.
 We can compute this previous equation, since the gaussian prior and likelihood are conjugates.
 However, it is still computationally intractable due to the $K^n$ complexity.

-An alternative solution is to use mean-field approximation.
+An alternative solution is to use the mean-field approximation method we've discussed.
 We know from before (eq. \ref{eq_posterior_mf}} that the mean-field yields approximate posterior probabilities of the form:

 $$
 q(\mu,c) = \prod_{k=1}^K q(\mu_k; m_k, s^2_k) \prod_{i=1}^n q(c_i; \varphi_i).